-At HALO Diagnostics, we use Laser Focal Therapy (focal laser ablation) for the treatment of low-to-intermediate prostate cancer and to help improve the symptoms associated with benign prostatic hyperplasia (BPH).
+We use Laser Focal Therapy (focal laser ablation) for the treatment of low-to-intermediate prostate cancer.
+Laser focal therapy can also be used to help improve the symptoms associated with benign prostatic hyperplasia (BPH).
 This procedure involves placing the patient inside the MRI scanner and displaying MRI images and thermal maps on a computer screen.
-A thin laser fiber is guided to the tumor and laser energy is applied to kill the cancer cells.
+A thin laser fiber is guided to the tumor and laser energy is applied to ablate, or kill, cancer cells.
 The temperature and the extent of the ablation zone are constantly monitored with MRI imaging, allowing HALO Dx clinicians to determine if all visible tumors have been destroyed.

 Advantages of Laser Focal Therapy (Focal Laser Ablation) for Prostate Cancer

-- Minimally invasive, ambulatory outpatient procedure (usually lasts 4 hours and patient can go home after).
+- Minimally invasive, ambulatory outpatient procedure - usually a 4 hour procedure.

 - Rapid recovery: most patients can return to work the next day.*

 - Vast majority of men have improved urination after the procedure.*

 - Lower risk of side effects such as urinary incontinence, impotence and decreased bowel function compared to surgery or radiation therapy.